JFchien/Book-Recommendation-System/README.md

 # Book-Recommendation-System
-Haoyin Xu1*, Jo-fan Chien*, Dawei Li*, and Qin Li*<br>
+Haoyin Xu1*, Jo-fan Chien*, Dawei Li*, and Qin Li*

 Introduction and hypotheses<br>
-While the emergence of the internet provided access to tremendous digital information, it also led to a potential challenge to dierentiate signicant information from trivial ones.
+While the emergence of the internet provided access to tremendous digital information, it also led to a potential challenge to differentiate signicant information from trivial ones.
 Internet users often found themselves with too many choices yet with insucient information to decide.
 Search engines such as Google have partially solved this dilemma by facilitating the process of accessing relevant information, though lacking personalization.
 One example of this is when a person looks for some novels or movies, they could search